varamsky/learn-java8/README.md

 This also mentions a few features which were introduced before java 8 in the BeforeJava8 package
 1. Generics - Java5
    - [Coding with John - Generics](https://youtu.be/K1iu1kXkVoA)
-2. Mutable and Immutable types
-3. Is Java pass-by-value or pass-by-reference?
+2. Is Java pass-by-value or pass-by-reference?

+PENDING!
+1. Mutable and Immutable types
-4. varargs - Introduced in Java 5
+2. varargs - Introduced in Java 5
    - Safe usage of varargs
    - varargs vs array
-5. super() - Right now this is confusing for me
+3. super() - Right now this is confusing for me
     - and not using this.instance variable everytime you use an instance variable? how?